conan-io/docs/tutorial/versioning/lockfiles.rst

     $ conan create matrix --version=1.1
     $ cd engine

-And now lets see what happens when we issue a new ``conan install`` command for the engine:
+And see what happens when we issue a new ``conan install`` command for the engine:

 .. code-block:: bash